SixFingure/Cryptestein/README.md

 # Cryptestein
-Developed a python script which converts plain text into cipher text using multiple ciphers
+Tool to Encrypt and Decrypt you data.
+Use multiple options like encryption, decryption and brute force to encrypt text and decrypt it using several ciphers